MoazAgha/Movie_Correlation_Project/README.md

 ![Untitled](https://user-images.githubusercontent.com/115690921/210439468-214aa9f4-6524-4c56-a7c7-8ed33b9c5a60.png)

 # Movie Gross Correlation
-In this case study, we do data cleaning and correlation analysis using Python.
-There is 6820 movies in the dataset from year 1980 to year 2020, scraped from IMDB using Python.
-The Dataset is available on [Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies?resource=download).
+This case study focuses on data cleaning and correlation analysis using Python.
+The dataset used for this project contains information on over 6,820 movies released between 1980 and 2020, and was scraped from IMDB using Python.
+The dataset is available on Kaggle [Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies?resource=download).

-We have done the following:
+To clean and analyze the data, we have performed the following tasks:

-1-	Importing various libraries
+1- Imported various libraries to support our analysis.

-2-	Importing data from csv file
+2- Loaded the data from a CSV file into our Python environment.

-3-	Removing rows with NULL values
+3- Removed rows with NULL values to ensure that all data is complete and accurate.

-4-	Modifying certain columns data type, for a cleaner look
+4- Modified the data types of certain columns for a cleaner and more organized look.

-5-	Removing duplicated rows
+5- Removed duplicate rows to ensure that the data is unique.

-6-	Checking for correlation between features provided, using Pearson Correlation
+6- Used Pearson correlation to check for relationships between different features in the dataset.

-7-	Using scatter and regression plots through Pyplot and Seaborn
+7- Created scatter and regression plots using Pyplot and Seaborn to visualize the data.

-8-	Visualizing correlation using heatmaps
+8- Generated heatmaps to further visualize the correlations between features.

+Through this process, we have gained valuable experience in applying data cleaning and correlation analysis techniques to real-world data.
+The final product is a clean and well-structured dataset with insights into the relationships between different features.